jjvanzon/Circular-Language-Spec/spec/classes.md

 ## Prototypes

-An alternative notation is that a class is drawn with *solid line* circle instead:
+An alternative notation is a class drawn with a *solid line* shape instead:

 <img src="images/object-and-class-with-solid-lined-shape.png" width="200" />

-Using shapes with *dashed lines* can be seen as *optional*.
+Using shapes with *dashed lines* is sort of *optional*.

 This solid line shape notation, might also be used for a distinction between classes and *prototypes:* where an object is initially a copy of another object, but anything may be changed about it, even its structure.